reseval/reseval/README.md

 ReSEval is a framework for quickly building subjective evaluations that are deployed on crowdworker platforms like
 [Amazon Mechanical Turk](https://www.mturk.com/).
-ReSEval currently supports A/B, ABX, MOS, and MUSHRA tests on audio and image data.
+ReSEval currently supports A/B, ABX, MOS, and MUSHRA tests on audio, image, text, and video data.

 <h3 align="center">
     While our code is free to use, performing crowdsourced subjective